cyberbotics/webots-doc/reference/supervisor.md

 `Supervisor` controller can use them.
 Webots PRO is required to use the `Supervisor` node.

+> **note**: Note that in some special cases the `Supervisor` functions might return wrong values and it might not be possible to retrieve fields and nodes.
+This occurs when closing a world and quitting its controllers, i.e. reverting the current world, opening a new world, or closing Webots.
+In this case the output will be a NULL pointer or a default value.
+For functions returning a string, an empty string is returned instead of a NULL pointer.

+> **note**: It is a good practice to check for a NULL pointer after calling a `Supervisor` function.

 ### Supervisor Functions

 As for a regular `Robot` controller, the `wb_robot_init()`, `wb_robot_step()`,